Blue Cheese Yogurt Dip has serious creaminess! A blue cheese dip without sour cream to pair with steak, crudités, wine and more!

 Or check out all dips and spreads on recipes on the blog.
 You will find a number of recipes in that collection that use Greek Yogurt as the base.

 Blue Cheese Yoghurt Dip

 - 200 grams Blue Cheese Note 2

-- 1 tbsp dried onion Note 3
+- 1 tablespoon dried onion Note 3

-- 1 tsp garlic powder Note 4
+- 1 teaspoon garlic powder Note 4

 - Add blue cheese, Greek yogurt, dried onion and garlic powder to the bowl of a food processor using the dice blade

 - Blitz for 5-10 seconds to combine Note 5

 - Serve with vegetable sticks and or pita chips